dgnkbr/cs3339-proj-2/README.md

 Disassembles MIPS binary and oputputs a simulation of states and a full dissasembly of binary and memory.
 # Input
-Mips binary in a text file.
+MIPS binary in a text file.
 # Output
 Dissasembled MIPS code and Simulation
 # Use